 - Wolf’s forward tilt is among the strongest in the game.
 Use it against your FP at close range — just walk up and attack!
 Neutral attack can be mixed in at close range as well.
 Fun fact: even though Wolf has four fingers, his forward tilt shows three claw trails instead of four.

 - Blaster is one of the best projectiles any FP has access to.
 It single-handedly invalidates a large portion of the cast, making it vital to Wolf’s success.
 When attacking with Blaster, only do so from a distance.

 - Up smash is incredibly strong when used after a parry and can then be used to juggle.
 Up tilt and up air can be used to extend juggling combos, but are generally inferior to up smash’s perfect blend of speed and strength.

 - Down smash’s extreme power and speed make it a great option.
 When your FP is launched off-stage, walk up to the ledge and try to intercept its recovery with a well-timed down smash.
 You could also use down smash as a neutral option after a parry or to intercept a roll.
-Forward smash can be used sparingly during training as well.
+Forward smash can be used sparingly as well.

 - Wolf boasts a versatile grab game!
 He can combo his down throw into a dash attack at low to mid percentages, or he can instead opt to use an up throw to start an up air juggle.
 At high percentages, his back throw can KO lightweight opponents, and his forward throw sends enemies at a favorable angle — especially when used near the edge.